April 28 is the Day of Mourning

 Each year on April 28, ONA members, staff and colleagues commemorate those who have been injured, made ill or killed at work, including ONA members Nelia Laroza, RN and Tecla Lin, RN who died after contracting SARS while caring for infected patients, and Lori Dupont, RN, who was murdered while working at a Windsor hospital.

 We encourage ONA members, their families and friends to join us and other labour leaders in marking Canada's Day of Mourning.
-Now is the time to start preparing to attend an event in your community.

 Visit ONA’s Health & Safety webpage for the latest health and safety news, teleconnect information, important resources, and contacts.